 The Company acquired Unicast in June 2016.
 The business of Unicast is producing and distributing wear parts and valves for the mining, aggregate and cement industries.
 Wear parts are consumable parts for machinery that wear out when crushing rock, which is done extensively in the mining, aggregate and cement industries.
 Unicast has been in operation since 1994.
 Unicast is focused on providing quality wear parts that are more durable and last longer than the products of its competitors.
-Unicast's products are also designed to have fewer issues regarding installation and maintenance.
+Unicast's products are also designed to have fewer issues regarding installation and maintenance by using novel alloys, precision engineering, three-dimensional scanning technology, and robust quality control processes.
 Unicast management believes that these are Unicast's primary competitive advantages over its competitors.
 Unicast has a growing dealer distribution base that includes distributors across Canada and the United States, with continuing growth in Latin America, Mexico, and the Middle East.